Nubescope/reduxable/examples/README.md

 # Examples

-These examples are the same Redux provides but using Reduxion
+These examples are the same Redux provides but using Reduxable